core-wg/oscore/draft-ietf-core-object-security.md

 * If the CoAP code allows payload, then the compressed COSE object is the payload of the OSCOAP message, and the Object-Security option has length zero.
 An endpoint receiving a CoAP message with payload, that also contains a non-empty Object-Security option SHALL treat it as malformed and reject it.

-* If the CoAP code does not allow payload, then the compressed COSE object {{app-compression}} is the value of the Object-Security option and the length of the Object-Security option is equal to the size of the compressed COSE object.
+* If the CoAP code does not allow payload, then the compressed COSE object {{compression}} is the value of the Object-Security option and the length of the Object-Security option is equal to the size of the compressed COSE object.
 An endpoint receiving a CoAP message without payload, that also contains an empty Object-Security option SHALL treat it as malformed and reject it.

 # The Security Context {#context}